upgoingstar/TweetMonitor/README.md

 Congrats, you have landed safely at the right spot.

 This program lets you define a specific keyword and allows you to: <br>
-1. see the updates on console itself.<br>
+1. see the latest tweets on console itself.<br>
-2. Send an email to a specific email id.<br>
+2. send an email to a specific email id.<br>
-3. Dump the data into elasticsearch.
+3. Dump the data into ELASTICSEARCH.

 ## Usage: tweepyStreaming.py [options]